shivanshdave/2020-432/classes/class19/README.md

 Sun | 04-19 | Minute Paper after Class 23.
 Submit before 9 AM Sunday to make the feedback.
 Mon | 04-20 | [Quiz 2](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) will be due at 10 AM.

-## From Today's Slides

-- The Strength of Evidence vs. Quality of Question plot comes from this [2019 blog post from Roger Peng](https://simplystatistics.org/2019/04/17/tukey-design-thinking-and-better-questions/).
-    - Thanks to Abby Roche for reminding me of the power of this message.
-    - Reading Tukey's [The Future of Data Analysis](https://projecteuclid.org/euclid.aoms/1177704711) is always a good idea.

 ## One Last Thing